sissaschool/elementpath/README.rst

     >>> elementpath.select(root, '/A/B2/*')
     [<Element 'C1' at ...>, <Element 'C2' at ...>, <Element 'C3' at ...>]

-The *select* API provides the standard XPath result format that can be a list or a built-in basic data value.
+The *select* API provides the standard XPath result format that is a list or an elementary datatype's value.
 If you want only to iterate over results you can use the generator function *iter_select* that accepts the same arguments of *select*.

 The selectors API works also using XML data trees based on the `lxml.etree <http://lxml.de>`_